 What To Do In Chiang Khong

-Preparing For The Thai Laos Border Crossing & Traveling From Chiang Khong to Huay Xai
+Preparing For Chiang Khong Border Crossing & Traveling Chiang Khong To Laos

 For the Thai Laos border crossing you will require certain things to have on you for immigration.
 This allows you a straightforward experience with no complications.

 Apart from bringing yourself and your baggage, the most important thing is obviously your passport.
 To leave Thailand you will also need your departure card.
 This would have been given to you when you arrived in Thailand and filled out your arrival card.

 This departure card should always be kept inside your passport.
 Unfortunately, if you have misplaced it the border officers might ask for a fee for a replacement otherwise you might be able to get one for free.

 As far as I am aware there is no set fee for the replacement card, so likely you will end up paying whatever the officer requests.

 If you are entering Laos with a visa on arrival, there are some things you will need to bring with you.
 The Laos visa on arrival is available for many nations and definitely the most popular option when entering Laos.

 It is relatively straightforward just remember to bring a passport-sized photo, your passport, USD for the fee, and a pen to fill in the paperwork.

 The amount you will need to pay depends on the country of your passport and it is cheaper to pay in USD rather than Thai baht or Laos LAK.